The Domestic Moral Economy

 - a graduate student interested in conducting fieldwork on the topic;

-- a doctoral student or Early Career Researcher who has carried out fieldwork in the general area of kinship and the economy.
+- a doctoral student or Early Career Researcher who has carried out fieldwork in the area of kinship and the economy.